NatasaTM/CodeCraftery/README.md

 This project is under active development.

 ### Backend
 This project has a corresponding server-side component built with Java Spring Boot and MySQL.
-For more information, refer to the backend project repository - codeCrafteryServerSide.
+For more information, refer to the backend project repository - <a href="https://github.com/NatasaTM/codeCrafteryServerSide" target="_blank">codeCrafteryServerSide</a>.